reactGo/reactGo/README.md

 1. `npm run watch` watches and recompiles on file changes
 2. `npm run dev` will run the server locally without a proxy.
 The difference between `dev` and `npm start` is that `npm start` requires you to access your site over HTTPS, otherwise session cookies will not be set.

-### Development build with Hot Loader
+~~### Development build with Hot Loader~~

-We use [react-hot-loader](https://github.com/gaearon/react-hot-loader), which is about the greatest thing that has ever happened.
-No browser refreshes needed.
+~~We use [react-hot-loader](https://github.com/gaearon/react-hot-loader), which is about the greatest thing that has ever happened.
+No browser refreshes needed.~~

-1. `npm run devHotLoader` to build with webpack and start the server.
+~~1. `npm run devHotLoader` to build with webpack and start the server.
 We use webpack-dev-server as a proxy server to serve assets.
 Changes made are not saved to disk, as that is not what webpack-dev-server is for.
-However, `npm run watchHotLoader` IF you want to reload the page and see the change in the server-rendered React.
+However, `npm run watchHotLoader` IF you want to reload the page and see the change in the server-rendered React.~~

+Currently I'm working on using [React Transform HMR](https://github.com/gaearon/react-transform-hmr) to replace hot loader and hopefully make dev work easier.

 ### Production build